 Now that you know about human trafficking, help others become involved.
 By simply sharing blogs (like this one) and other STAC messages, you’re educating your friends and family.
 Follow STAC on Facebook and Twitter.

 Other ideas include hosting a viewing and discussion of “Trafficked in America” in your home or for your service or social club.
 You can also request these yellow sticky notes from STAC to post on hotel room mirrors, bathroom stalls, and other places to promote the National Human Trafficking Hotline 1-888-3737-888.
+Or help STAC label lip balms with the hotline to be distributed throughout the community.

 Join STAC’s email list to receive news updates and other opportunities for action that you can share.